converged-computing/operator-experiments/aws/indexed-job-timing/README.md

 of running locally with kind, here we will run on an actual cluster.

 - [run0](run0): testing on 1 x m5.16xlarge instances to see how many pods it actually allows, and total time it takes.
-- [run1](run1): testing on N x m5.16xlarge instances to try to scale up to 1k pods.
+- [run1](run1): testing on 4 x m5.16xlarge instances to try to scale up to just under 1k pods.

 I am reproducing the documentation there here so it is clear about the strategy for assessing times.
 If there is a flaw here the experiments and data are not useful.